arthurcornelio88/dataops_pipeline/README.md

+souce .env
+airflow webserver --port 8080 &
+airflow scheduler &

 # ⚙️ `dataops_pipeline` — Airflow Setup on GCP VM

-This repository runs the production orchestration for fraud detection using Apache Airflow.
-The setup is designed to run manually on a clean **Debian-based VM on Google Cloud Platform**.
+This repository contains the production orchestration for fraud detection using Apache Airflow.
+The setup is designed to be run manually on a clean **Debian-based VM on Google Cloud Platform**.

+---

-## ✅ Étape 1 – Créer le service account
+## ✅ Step 1 – Create the Service Account

 ```bash
 gcloud iam service-accounts create fraud-b3 \